jk367/personal_website/content/photos/hanging_sheets.md

 draft: false
 ---

-I took this photo on a tour of tbilisi.
-The tour guide was a math major, was moving to london in a few weeks to do finance.
+I took this photo on a tour of Tbilisi.
+The tour guide was a math major, was moving to London in a few weeks to do Finance.
 Probably won't return to Georgia.
 Many cases like this.